 If you fail to request a DMV (Department of Motor Vehicles) hearing within ten (10) days of the DUI arrest, then your privilege to drive will be suspended for a minimum of four (4) months.

-The DMV office for an APS suspension hearing is located at 1377 Fell Street, San Francisco, CA. The phone number is 415-557-3722.
+The DMV office for an APS suspension hearing is located at a local DMV Office.
 If you intend to hire an attorney, however, it is important to hire the attorney within the first ten (10) days of the arrest so that the attorney can request the DMV hearing.

 After your DUI arrest, you will also receive a Temporary License.
 If your license is otherwise valid, then the temporary license allows you to drive for 30 days from the date the order of suspension or revocation was issued.

 Triggering of the Administrative APS Suspension after a DUI Arrest